jmaasch/sanzo/README.md

 # Install from CRAN (recommended).
 install.packages("sanzo")

-# Alternatively, install development version (devtools must be installed but need not be loaded).
+# Alternatively, install development version.
+# Note: the package devtools must be installed but need not be loaded.
 devtools::install_github("jmaasch/sanzo")

 # Load package.